ucfopen/matching-materia-widget/src/_guides/creator.md

 ## Details ##

-Students will be asked to matched terms on the left side with their corresponding terms on the right side.
+Students will be asked to match terms on the left side with their corresponding terms on the right side.
 In the Matching Player, terms on each side will be shuffled randomly.

-For each pair, provide a word or phrase on the left side and its corresponding word or phrase to be matched on the right side.
+For each pair, provide a word or phrase on the left side and its corresponding word or phrase on the right side.
 Use the **Add Pair** button (6) to add a new pair of terms.

 ### Adding Audio ###

 Individual terms can also provide an optional audio track to accompany a word or phrase.
 Select the Audio button (3), then use the media upload interface to upload an audio file on your computer to Materia.
-Note that audio tracks are associated with an individual term, and the matching term on the other side does not require an audio component as well.
+Note that audio tracks are associated with an individual term, and the matching term on the opposite side does not require an audio component as well.